Leave and termination of employment

 • Maternity leave (max.
 18 weeks) or paternity leave (max.
 5 weeks);

 • Parental leave (maximum 52 weeks.
-Extension possible if the child’s health condition requires it);
+Extension possible if required due to the child’s health)

 The employee may continue contributing by paying both the employee and employer contributions: